 In some scenarios, your IIS may have the NEGOTIATE protocol (Kerberos ticket) activated for Windows Integrated Authentication.
 External users will not be able to use that protocol, and some browsers may block access to your applications if they try to use it.
 Refer to this Knowledge Base article for more details.

-Additionally, when the back-end of one or more OutSystems mobile apps is hosted behind a reverse proxy, the following requirements must also be met:
+Additionally, when the back-end of one or more OutSystems Mobile or Reactive Apps is hosted behind a reverse proxy, the following requirements must also be met:

 - Applications available externally using the domain name configured in Service Center and via HTTPS

 Applications must be externally accessible using their domain name configured in Service Center (which by default is the hostname of the environment) and served via HTTPS.